 When you have to produce the results of, for example, a County Pairs Championship final, there are two conflicting objectives.
-The players will want the results to be produced quickly - before last orders is a primary objective, so that the winners can celebrate properly!
-But the results must also be correct, so that there is no possibility that trophies and prizes are presented to the wrong players.
+The players will want the results to be produced quickly - but the results must also be correct, to avoid trophies and prizes being presented to the wrong players.